yz271544/pyboot/README.md

 python pyboot/brun/main.py
 ```
+## check the performance
+You can send get request to the `http://localhost:5888/queue_size_metrics`.
+To obtain whether the performance of service message processing is blocked,
+if the value of pre_queue and post_queue is greater than 0, it means that the current service has a performance backlog.
+You can adjust the number of service instances or edge model threads to improve efficiency.
+However, post_queue generally writes messages to mqtt , When the pressure is high,
+there may still be some instantaneous backlogs;

 ## docker
 Provides a Makefile file, which can be used to easily generate docker images through the make images command.